 I grew up with some health problems – migraines, depression, eczema… none of it was disabling, just part of my young life.
 What would end up catching up with me in my early twenties was a health problem I didn’t even realize was abnormal – extreme discomfort and often outright pain that came just from eating.
 This pain was what I thought being “full” was all throughout childhood and into my teens.
-My parents will tell you that I used to spit food out the moment I thought I was approaching “full”, but this wasn’t a cute childish habit – it was an attempt to prevent the pain and bloated stomach that came from eating a normal amount of food.
-I was known among my friends as the one who ate like a bird (I won an “Eats Like a Bird” award in high school, thanks guys), and I was able to get by for quite a while eating this way.
+I would literally spit food out the moment I thought I was approaching “full” in an attempt to prevent the pain and bloated stomach that came from eating a normal amount of food.
+This pain, combined with a need for control, led me to develop anorexia in my late teens.
+I was able to get by for quite a while this way.
 It worked for me, until it didn’t.

-Once I moved out of my parents house and in with my boyfriend (now hubs) at eighteen years old, the stomach pains started increasing in severity as my diet decreased in quality.
-I remember one evening riding home after a spaghetti dinner and rolling around in the passenger seat in tears from the pain I was experiencing.
+Once I moved out of my parents house and in with my now husband at eighteen years old, the stomach pains increased in severity as my diet decreased in quality.
 Finally it got so bad in my early twenties that I went to a GI doctor, who proceeded to tell me I had food poisoning.
 Obviously this was not the case, unless I had had food poisoning since I was six…

-After seeing a few more doctors and a naturopath to figure out what was “wrong” with me, after blood work and genetic testing and food allergy trials, I was still in pain and beyond frustrated.
+After seeing a series of doctors and naturopaths to figure out what was “wrong” with me, after blood work and genetic testing and food elimination trials, I was still in pain and beyond frustrated.
 And now, on top of everything else, I had stopped menstruating.
 I felt broken, defective, and unfixable.

-I went on a quest to figure out what I was missing and, through a long and winding path, I found it.
-I realized that I had been treating my body like something that needed to be controlled and manipulated, rather than a home that needs to be nurtured and listened to.
-And even worse, I was ignoring my spirit.
-I was neglecting the human being inside the body, the one that needs to be cared for and cherished and loved.
+I went on a quest to figure out what I was missing.
+I realized that I had been treating my body like something that needed to be controlled and manipulated, rather than a home that needs to be nurtured and respected.
+Deeper than that, I was neglecting the human being inside the body, the one that needs to be cared for and cherished and loved.

-So I started the slow process of unwinding my neglected spirit and abused body.
-I went to therapy.
+So I started the slow process of healing my neglected spirit and abused body.
+I started going to therapy.
 I learned how to stop the negative inner dialogue and perfectionism.
-I quit my job, and the next job, and the one after that.
+I quit the job I hated, and the next job, and the one after that.
 I took bubble baths and drank good wine and ate good chocolate.
 I started practicing yoga, and surrendering.
-I de-stressed, and de-stressed, and de-stressed some more.
-And in 2015, I made the scary decision to go back to school for dietetics so I that I could one day help people like me who think they are broken.
+And in 2015, I made the scary decision to go back to school for dietetics so I that I could one day help people like me.

 It’s about the food, but it’s about so much more.
 It’s about the attitude with which you eat your food.
 It’s about loving the body you’re feeding, and loving the spirit that inhabits that body.
 It’s about taking exquisite care of yourself, not just to look good in a bikini but because you truly love yourself.
-When I learned these things… my body starting telling me what she needed, and my digestive problems started to resolve.
-It’s not magic (maybe it is)…. it’s love.
+When I learned these things, my body starting telling me what she needed, and my symptoms started to resolve.

-It’s been five years since that photo above, but it feels like a lifetime ago.
-These days I don’t have to worry about how much I eat or what – I just listen to what my body wants (and try not to feed her things she doesn’t).
+These days I don’t obsess about how much I eat or what – I just listen to what my body wants (and try not to feed her things she doesn’t).
 Weight isn’t something I think about anymore.
 I have more and more good days than bad, and even on the bad days I can love and forgive and trust through it.
-And I can tell you, my whole body, and my spirit, thanks me for it =)

-This story is why I went back to school, because it is not unique to me.
-Women and girls starve themselves and hate themselves and blame themselves for having a body, for taking up space.
-I want to help stop that.
-I don’t want another woman to ever feel broken.
+This story is why I went back to school, and it is not unique to me.
+Women and girls starve themselves, eat in secret, and feel guilty for simply taking up space.
+If this is you, you are not alone.
+It doesn’t have to be this way.